 The Dark Night Of The Soul – Disintegration

 As we heal, we come to realize how much our present day is controlled by our past.
 We developed so many coping strategies which may have helped us survive but are detrimental to our current lives.
 Gradually, we become aware of our personalities, our beliefs, our behavior and realize this is not who we really are.
-We know we have to change but those ingrained beliefs keep us locked in the prisons of our mind.
+We know we have to change but those ingrained beliefs keep us locked in the prison of our minds.

 In order to really heal we have to face the truth and let go of our protective defenses.
 It is means disintegrating the fake personas we created to survive our abusive childhoods.
 It feels frightening to let go of our carefully constructed facade.
 Nonetheless, we have to let go of the false ego we lived with.
 It is a real struggle to go through this ego death.
 However, we must face the dark night of the soul to release the trauma we suppressed.
 We may have to re-live it or at least re-visit it, in order to release its draconian hold.
 It is the only way to bring to light and begin anew.

-Only until we can face, accept, and integrate all parts of ourselves can we begin to feel ‘whole’ again.
+Only until we can face, accept, and integrate all parts of ourselves can we begin to feel ‘whole again.

 Ego death can feel scary because it is the ultimate threat to the ego: complete loss of “self,”.
 As a defense mechanism, the ego creates intense fear.

 One of the reasons why psychedelics help heal trauma is they shatter the ego-held belief systems and dissolves the ego state surrounding the trauma.